-The community of inquiry is a structured, dialogic process that requires participants to ask open inquiry questions, listen and think, share ideas and consider alternative viewpoints.
-Problematic issues and concepts are discussed collaboratively within a supportive learning environment where all views are considered and respected.
-Reflecting on thinking is integral to the process.
+The community of inquiry is a process of discussion where participants pose open-ended questions, listen to the viewpoints of others, and share their own ideas.
+Disputed or contestable issues and concepts are considered collaboratively within a supportive and respectful classroom environment where all views are considered and respected.
+It is important that all participants reflect on their thinking.